International sport

-The concept of international sport refers to sport when the participants represent at least two countries.
+The concept of international sport refers to sport when the participants represent at least two nations.
 The most well-known international sports event is the Olympic Games.
 Other examples include the FIFA World Cup and the Cricket World Cup.
 The cricket match played between the United States and Canada in 1844 was the first ever international match played in any sport.

 Modern international sports events are big business for as well as influencing the political, economical, and other cultural aspects of countries around the world.
 Especially with politics and sports, sports can affect countries, their identities, and in consequence, the world.

 History

 The ancient Olympic Games were a series of competitions held between representatives of several city-states and kingdoms from Ancient Greece, which featured mainly athletic but also combat and chariot racing events.
 During the Olympic games, all struggles between the participating city-states were postponed until the games were finished.
 The origin of the Olympics is shrouded in mystery and legend.
 During the 19th century, the Olympic Games became a popular global event.

 The first international competition, between teams from Norway and Sweden, was held in Norway in 1932.
 Apart from a break for the war, the Nordic competitions continued, at first between Finland, Norway and Sweden, with Denmark joining in at a later stage.
 In 1946 a Nordic body for co-operation (NORD) was founded.

 The cricket match played between the United States and Canada is the first ever International match played in any sport.
 Modern international sports events are big business for as well as influencing the political, economical, and other cultural aspects of countries around the world.

-With the first Olympic Games in 776 BC—which included events such as foot and chariot races, wrestling, jumping, and discus and javelin throwing—the Ancient Greeks introduced formal sports to the world.
+With the first Olympic Games in 776 BCE—which included events such as foot and chariot races, wrestling, jumping, and discus and javelin throwing—the Ancient Greeks introduced formal sports to the world.